aws-samples/amazon-ai-building-better-bots/README.md

 # CoffeeBot

-CoffeeBot is a transactional chat bot that can help one order a mocha (relies on AWS Amplify and Android).
+CoffeeBot is a transactional chat bot that can help you order a coffee.

 Consider this conversation:
 > User:  May I have a mocha? <br/>